Image & Video APIs

 The standard video player seek bar has two additional configuration options available to enhance the experience for your users:

-• Seek thumbnails show a preview of upcoming content to the user while they are seeking the video.
-This functionality is enabled by default.
+• Seek thumbnails show a preview of upcoming content to the user while they're seeking the video.
+This functionality is on by default.
 To disable it, set the seekThumbnails constructor parameter to false.

 • AI-based highlights graph shows a visual representation of the highlights of the video based on how our AI preview algorithm determines the level of interest for each part of the video.
 To enable this functionality, set the aiHighlightsGraph constructor parameter to true.